ValentinaZangirolami/MADRQN/README.md

     D-- brake/throttle-->G;

 ```
-The two agents take respectively the actions without any connection, independently.
+The two agents take respectively actions without any connection, independently.

 In future work, it would be interesting to evaluate a dependent structure between two agents to overcome the independent relation, which is less indicated in this task.